tshepang/blog/content/2007-movie-review.md

 visual effects showcase, and should have tied with the runner-up, *Pirates of the Caribbean - At World's End*, had it not been so exciting.
-That runner-up would have won had it come up with something more interesting than the stormy battle. *300* easily wins the year's best imagery/visual design, and *The Number 23* takes second spot due to its gorgeous fantasy-like scenes.
+That runner-up would have won had it come up with something more interesting than the stormy battle. *The Number 23* wins the year's best imagery/visual design, due to its gorgeous fantasy-like scenes.
 The most horrific/shocking imagery emanates from [The Last King of Scotland], a scene that showcases the aftermath of the cheating wife.